dinodik/rulen/README.md

 * Example: `--input 0b1011101`, `-i 0xff12`, `-i celluar`, and `-i "cellular automaton"`.
 * Note that simply the prefixes by themselves without any binary or hexadecimal digits following will be interpreted as ASCII.

+`--no-wrapping` ~ Disable wrapping at the corners of each state, instead out-of-bounds neighbours are assumed to be `0`.

 `-o, --output <FILEPATH>` ~ Manually provide a filepath for the output.
 Default is `output-{yy-MM-dd-HH-mm-ss}.ppm`.

 `-p, --preset <PRESET>` ~ Automatically set the initial state.
 Currently four presets are defined, each of which are independent of the defined `width`.